Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $100,000 In Enochian To Contact Him Directly To Discuss Their Options

-NEW YORK, NY / ACCESSWIRE / July 28, 2022 / Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Enochian Biosciences, Inc. ("Enochian" or the "Company") ENOB and reminds investors of the September 26, 2022 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+NEW YORK, NY / ACCESWIRE / August 10, 2022 / Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Enochian Biosciences, Inc. ("Enochian" or the "Company") ENOB and reminds investors of the September 26, 2022 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 There is no cost or obligation to you.